shariqriazz/llms-txt-mcp/README.md

 *   **Documentation RAG:** Manage and query local documentation indexed in a vector store (Qdrant + OpenAI/Ollama/Google).
 Includes tools for listing sources/categories, removing sources, resetting the store, and performing vector search (`llms_full_vector_store_*`).
 *   **Task-Based Pipeline:** A multi-stage pipeline for ingesting documentation:
     *   **Crawl (`llms_full_crawl`):** Discovers URLs for a topic (using Tavily) or starts from a given URL/path.
 Crawls linked pages based on depth/limits.
-    *   **Process (`llms_full_process`):** Takes completed crawl tasks, extracts content from discovered URLs, uses an LLM (Gemini or Ollama) to generate structured markdown, and saves intermediate files.
+    *   **Process (`llms_full_process`):** Takes completed crawl tasks, extracts content from discovered URLs, uses an LLM (Gemini, Ollama, or OpenRouter) to generate structured markdown, and saves intermediate files.
     *   **Embed (`llms_full_embed`):** Takes completed process tasks, reads the generated markdown, chunks/embeds the content using the configured embedding provider, and indexes it into the Qdrant vector store.
 *   **Task Management:** Tools to monitor and manage pipeline tasks (`llms_full_get_task_status`, `llms_full_get_task_details`, `llms_full_cancel_task`, `llms_full_check_progress`, `llms_full_cleanup_task_store`).
 *   **Concurrency Control:** Uses locks and queues to manage concurrent execution of pipeline stages and shared resources (like the browser).
 *   **Robust & Configurable:** Includes API key/config management via environment variables and clear logging.
+Schema descriptions have been improved for better tool clarity.

 ## Available Tools